v-iashin/video_features/README.md

 # Multi-GPU Extraction of Video Features

 This is a PyTorch module that does a feature extraction in parallel on any number of GPUs.
-So far, I3D and VGGish features are supported.
+So far, **I3D** and **VGGish** features are supported.

 ## I3D

+The _Inflated 3D ([I3D](https://arxiv.org/abs/1705.07750))_ features are extracted using a pre-trained model on [Kinetics](https://deepmind.com/research/open-source/kinetics).
+Here, the features are extracted from the second-to-the-last layer of I3D, before summing them up.
+Therefore, it outputs two tensors with 1024-d features: for RGB and flow streams.
+By default, it expects to input 64 RGB and flow frames which spans 2.56 seconds of the video recorded at 25 fps.
+In the default case, the features will be of size `Tv x 1024` where `Tv = duration / 2.56`.

-Please note, this implementation uses PWC-Net instead of the TVL1 algorithm, which was used in the original I3D paper as PWC Net is much faster.
-Yet, one may create a Pull Request implementing TVL1 as an option to form optical flow frames.
+Please note, this implementation uses [PWC-Net](https://arxiv.org/abs/1709.02371) instead of the TV-L1 algorithm, which was used in the original I3D paper as PWC-Net is much faster.
+Yet, it might possibly lead to worse peformance.
+We tested it with PWC-Net flow frames and found that the performance is reasonable.
+You may test it yourself by providing `--show_kinetics_pred` flag.
+Also, one may create a Pull Request implementing [TV-L1](https://docs.opencv.org/master/d4/dee/tutorial_optical_flow.html) as an option to form optical flow frames.

 ### Set up the Environment for I3D
 Setup `conda` environment.
 Requirements are in file `conda_env_i3d.yml`